 Also, take the time to set up parental controls before letting kids loose.
 Not only will you prevent them from inadvertently making costly in-app purchases, but you can also limit what information they can share and who with.

-And, as always, practice good password habits
+Tip 3: As always, practice good password habits

 - Use strong, unique passwords for every service you sign up for.
 So, if your login details are stolen, they can’t be used to try and access other services or accounts.